 Remember also that it may be increasingly difficult to source certain spares as the station ages further.
 Although Davis model designations such as Vue or VP2 have a long production life, the designs regularly evolve and, for example, few of the spares for original Vue ISS models are identical to the latest parts.
 Davis do have a policy of maintaining a supply of spares for 5 years after production of a given model ends and, in practice, the majority of spares continue to be available for a long time thereafter.
 But there are sometimes reasons why there is only a finite factory reserve of a given spare (such as the temperature/humidity sensor on an original Vantage Pro model) and once this is exhausted then the spare can become very difficult to source.

-When to replace a Davis station
+When to replace components of a Davis station

 Most Davis stations will give long and valued service, but there will come a point where a replacing the station either completely or in part needs to be considered.
 This may be because the user prefers to switch to a complete new station with updated specification and technology, and new features.
 Or, given that the console and logger typically have a longer service life than the outside sensors, it may be that a new ISS unit alone (which is readily available for most Davis stations) might be the most cost-effective solution.
 Overall there are three further reasons why a full or partial replacement station might need to be considered:

 - The supply of a specific spare might have been exhausted;

 - Cost considerations;

 - Compatibility issues;

 The issue of spares availability has been discussed at the end of the previous section above.
 It is, fortunately, only rarely a problem, but when this issue does crop up it may be very tricky to work around, short of replacing larger parts of the station.